Monday 26 February 1940

 Today is the Battle of Honkaniemi, the only Finnish tank attack of the Winter War.

 Captain I. Kunnas is in charge.
-He orders an artillery barrage and splits his remaining tanks up on each flank.
+He orders an artillery barrage and splits his remaining tanks between each flank.
 The artillery, though, aims short and hits the Finnish troops, causing 30 casualties.

 By 10:00, Captain Kunnas received orders to retreat.
 The Soviets reported to headquarters that they had destroyed six Finnish tanks with no losses to their own tank force.